damianhakert/damianhakert.github.io/source/posts/2016-12-11-proposed-server-purchase-for-gitlab-com.html.md

 We want to make GitLab.com fast and we [knew it was time to leave the cloud](https://about.gitlab.com/2016/11/10/why-choose-bare-metal/) and purchase our own servers.
 In this post is our thinking about what chassis, rack, memory, CPU, network, power, and hosting to buy.
 We wanted to share what we learned and get your feedback on our proposal and questions.
-When you reply to a question please reference it with their letter and number: 'Regarding R1'.
+When you reply to a question in the comments on our blog or Hacker News please reference it with the letter and number: 'Regarding R1'.
 We'll try to update the questions with prelimenary answers as we learn more.

 <!-- more -->